Azure/azure-sdk-for-js/documentation/writing_tests.md

 > #### Tips for reading this document
 > - If you see any link that ends in a lock [🔒][TIPS], that link is private, only accessible to developers members of the Azure SDK team.
-> - Links that end up with a clock [⏲][TIPS], these are links that might contain outdated information.
+> - Links that end up with a clock [⏲][TIPS] are links that might contain outdated information.
 The information that's being referred might move elsewhere as time passes.
 Make sure to find the latest version of the linked file, or the content of the file that is relevant to what's being described in this document.

 [TIPS]: #tips-for-reading-this-document